 Donna has had a very varied and interesting career and has tried her hand at most things.
 She has worked abroad doing a number of jobs but decided to settle down in Ireland over 20 years ago when working for British Airways.
 Donna has also has an interesting sideline as an extra in films and on television.
 There’s hardly a wedding in Fair City that hasn’t involved a part of Donna’s anatomy, usually her arm or shoulder, seldom her face because apparently it cuts down on the extra work if your face is seen too often!
 Perhaps her most high profile role was as one of the crowd braying for Mel Gibson’s head at the end of Braveheart.
 Now Donna looks after the employee side of Equipeople and the developing outbound programme.
 Her interests include the study of crystals and the medicinal values of herbs.

 Zoe was born in London and studied Equine Management in Somerset.
-She travelled extensively in Europe and America before going to Australia to visit her family who by that stage had emigrated.
+She travelled extensively in Europe and America before going to Australia to visit her family who, by that stage, had emigrated.
 She has a wide range of experience having worked with horses and in the hospitality industry.
-In 2004 Australia once again beckoned but this time Zoe returned with a most unique souvenir, her beautiful baby daughter Faith.
-Faith is now 7 years old and the center of Zoe’s life.
-Never having intended to have a child, Zoe is now a doting mother who can finally decide what colour her hair really should be.
-Apart from Faith, Zoe’s passions include Buffy the vampire slayer and Science Fiction.
+In 2004 Australia once again beckoned but this time Zoe returned with a most unique souvenir, her beautiful baby daughter.
+Zoe’s passions include horse riding, playing cards with her daughter and encouraging her love of ponies, Marvel and running.
+Zoe looks after all of the Short-term students and often visit school to talk to the students about what they can expect from their Irish adventure.